Ethra8/festival-tickets-sale/README.md

 ### DEPLOY IN HEROKU

 ## CREDITS
+The app was coded using [Code Institute's P3 Template](https://github.com/Code-Institute-Org/p3-template), which includes all necessary features and files for it to run smoothly on Heroku, by creating a terminal, as this project does not have any front-end code.

 ### ACKNOWLEDGEMENTS
 - [Center-aligning text on console in Python](https://stackoverflow.com/questions/8907236/center-aligning-text-on-console-in-python) on Stackoverflow.com
 - [Email validation through Regex](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python/) at [Geeksforgeeks](www.geeksforgeeks.org)